-- Students who are enrolled in courses for the current semester
+Students who are enrolled in courses for the current semester

 	- Students residing in Goodwin College's Emergency Housing

 	- Immediate family members of Goodwin students, who meet the above stated eligibility, are also eligible for short term services.
-This often will alleviate some stress, while the therapist conducts a proper assessment and links the immediate family member to appropriate services.
-(Sessions are limited and based on the therapist’s availability)
+This often will alleviate some stress, while the counselor conducts a proper assessment and links the immediate family member to appropriate services.
+(Sessions are limited and based on the counselor’s availability)

-- Faculty and staff seeking referrals/immediate crisis intervention/and to assist in connecting them to a therapist who specializes in the area of their need(s) through the Employee Assistance Program.
-(Faculty and staff are offered 1 session with the therapist)
+	- Faculty and staff seeking referrals/immediate crisis intervention/and to assist in connecting them to a counselor who specializes in the area of their need(s) through the Employee Assistance Program.
+(Faculty and staff are offered 1 session with the counselor)

 	Goodwin College is extremely careful about protecting the confidentiality of student records.
 Information about visits will not be disclosed without the student’s permission to any college staff or faculty member or to family, friends or roommates except in very specific circumstances.

 	Those circumstances are limited to: